JATOS/JATOS_docs/versioned_docs/version-3.8.1/Reference_and_JATOS_API/JATOS-Study-Archive-JZIP.md

 ### Study assets directory

-This is a copy of your study assets directory.
+This is a copy of the study assets directory.

 ### JAS file schema